rapidsai/node/modules/demo/sql/sql-cluster-server/README.md

-# BlazingCluster Server Demo
+# SQLCluster Server Demo

-This demo demonstrates the BlazingCluster module which allows for multi-GPU SQL queries using BlazingSQL on node.
+This demo demonstrates the SQLCluster module which allows for multi-GPU SQL queries using BlazingSQL on node.

 ## Main Dependencies

-1. @rapidsai/blazingsql
+1. @rapidsai/sql
 2. fastify-nextjs
 3. react-awesome-query-builder